Founded in 2004, Trusted Reviews exists to give our readers thorough, unbiased and independent advice on what to buy.

 Today, we have 9 million users a month around the world, and assess more than 1,000 products a year.
 We’re one of the largest reviews websites in the UK, and growing fast.

-We operate under clear principles designed to protect our editorial integrity and to preserve the freedom of our reviewers to say what they think about a product.
+We operate under clear principles designed to protect our editorial integrity, to preserve the freedom of our reviewers to say what they think about a product.

 Earning our audience’s trust is central to what we do – it’s in our name after all – so here’s what we practice to ensure that.